-57. The message that children's protection from violence requires a strategic approach is increasingly implemented by governments of Council of Europe member States.
-In the Strategy survey conducted in early 2015, all 39 member States who replied indicated that measures have been taken to adopt a strategic and integrated approach to protecting children from violence.
-An analysis of 27 European replies to the global progress survey carried out by the UN SRSG in 2011 also revealed, however, the remaining challenges.
-These are in particular gaps in legislation, conflicting policies, lack of co-ordination between the various governmental actors and with other stakeholders, failures to define the role of key institutions and insufficient budgetary allocations.
+progress survey carried out by the United Nations Special Representative of the Secretary-General (UN SRSG) on Violence against Children in 2011 also revealed, however, the remaining challenges.
+These are in particular gaps in legislation, conflicting policies, lack of co-ordination between the various governmental actors and with other stakeholders, failure to define the role of key institutions and insufficient budgetary allocations.

-58. The highlights of the Council of Europe's work in this area in the reporting period were a highlevel conference in Ankara in 2012 and the Cross-regional round table of regional organisations and institutions for the elimination violence against children, held in June 2015 in Strasbourg.
+The highlights of the Council of Europe's work in this area in the reporting period were a high-level conference in Ankara in 2012 and a cross-regional round table of regional organisations and institutions for the elimination violence against children, held in June 2015 in Strasbourg.
 Convened by the UN SRSG on Violence against Children and the Council of Europe, the latter meeting gathered participants from regional organisations from Asia, Africa, Latin America, the Caribbean, and Arab States.
-Organised back-to-back with the Octopus Conference against Cybercrime and the meeting of the Lanzarote Committee, the Cross-Regional meeting provided a unique platform to share knowledge on how to prevent and respond to children's exposure to sexual violence and to fight impunity for this serious child rights violation, including when associated with the use of information and communication technologies.
+Organised back-to-back with the Octopus Conference against Cybercrime and the meeting of the Lanzarote Committee, the cross-regional meeting provided a unique platform to share knowledge on how to prevent and respond to children's exposure to sexual violence and to fight impunity for this serious violation of children's rights, including when associated with the use of information and communication technologies.

-59. The Ankara conference in 2012 concluded a series of Council of Europe high-level awareness raising events across Europe which have been followed by the development and implementation of bilateral co-operation projects in member States (Albania, Republic of Moldova, Ukraine) to device effective integrated strategies to protect children from all forms of violence (see co-operation activities).
+The Ankara conference in 2012 concluded a series of Council of Europe high-level awareness-raising events across Europe which have been followed by the setting-up and implementation of bilateral co-operation projects in member states (Albania, Republic of Moldova, Ukraine) to devise effective integrated strategies to protect children from all forms of violence (see co-operation activities).